-James I. Jaconette is a partner in the Firm's San Diego office and focuses his practice on securities class action and shareholder derivative litigation.
-He has served as one of the lead counsel in securities cases with recoveries to individual and institutional investors totaling over \$8 billion.
-He also advises institutional
+James Jaconette is one of the founding partners of the Firm and is located in its San Diego office.
+He manages cases in the Firm's securities class action and shareholder derivative litigation practices.
+He has served as one of the lead counsel in securities cases with recoveries to individual and